• Platform

 We always hammer home that fact that we want to hear what you really think, the good and the bad.
 What do you like about it?
 What do you not like about it?
 Honesty is the best policy, and really critical to product development and better products for all.

 When is product testing important?
-Where does Highlight fit in?
+What makes Highlight different?

 A product not living up to its claims or its expectations is disastrous because you might get that purchase, or capture that first interest.
 The consumer opens the bag and takes a bite, or takes a sip, or whatever it might be.
 If they don't like it, they never buy it again.
 And that repurchasing is oftentimes key to a product’s success.
 You can't afford to let a consumer down.